 - Accountant and bookkeeper-specific tools such as Xero Practice Manager and Xero HQ

-FinancialForce is an enterprise-grade accounting solution perfect for companies operating globally.
+FinancialForce is an enterprise-grade accounting solution that is perfect for companies operating globally.
 FinancialForce features multi-language and multi-currency capabilities, including accounts payable and receivable, asset management and cash management.

-FinancialForce is built on the top customer relationship management (CRM) platform, Salesforce.
-Due to this fact, enterprises can take advantage of in-depth analytics powered by Salesforce Einstein.
+FinancialForce is built on the top customer relationship management platform Salesforce; due to this fact, enterprises can take advantage of in-depth analytics powered by Salesforce Einstein.
 The result is clear financial forecasting complete with predictions.

-While FinancialForce offers many advanced features, it also delivers simple features such as a general ledger and invoicing.
+While FinancialForce offers many advanced features, it also delivers simple features such as invoicing.

 - Core accounting tools, including a general ledger, accounts receivable and payable, and cash management

 - Built-in compliance reports and financial statement templates

 - Customer success best practices playbook integrated with Salesforce